parockson/customer-churn-prediction-app/README.md

 ### Running the App

-You can run the application locally using:
+The application will be run locally using streamlit:

 ```bash
 streamlit run app.py